guibueno/guibueno.github.io/_docs/eval-05-results.markdown

 **Image** - _Both users feel they have learned during tests_ {: style="text-align: center"}

 One logical explanation for that could be that Nissa and Nicole had noticed that their speech was not perfect at all times.
-Indeed, the two users spoke Portuguese with very clear traces of a non-native, beginner speaker (hard-to-understand accents, slow pace, unusual rhythm, etc).
+Indeed, the two users spoke Portuguese with very clear traces of a non-native, beginner speaker (hard-to-understand accents, slow pace, unusual rhythm, etc.).

 This might have made Nissa and Nicole compare their speech with the perfect and desired speech, that is, a native speaker's speech (e.g. my speech).
 By doing so, they became aware of their shortcomings, rather than extremely proud of their outstanding progress.